Macaplix/FFmpeg-Library-Builder/README.md

 	-q quiet. only prints errors ( on stderr )

 	-c clean. cleans intermediary files once Library is build

+	-c=n cleans intermediary files with clean level n default clean level is 2 with -c and 0 without
+		0 - don't clean
+		1 - clean only unnecessary files
+		2 - cleans to rebuild a library with different ./configure settings 3 - cleans to have source downloaded anew

 ```
 In case any automatic step fails, you can perform it manually and have the installer do the remaining steps automatically passing the following step number as argument in the scheme